MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-revise-project-budget.md

   - Click **+New Project Budget Line** if you wish to create additional budget lines.
   - Grid and the values in the grid are editable and you can make necessary changes, till the project budget is Submitted for approval.

-  6. Refer ‘Project budget line – Time, Material, Expense’ for steps to be followed for budget line creation.
+  6. Refer **Project budget line – Time, Material, Expense** for steps to be followed for creating cost budget lines.
   7. Only one cost and one revenue budget can be created for a project.